packer-community/packer-windows-plugins/README.md

     }
 </pre>

-We recommend these projects for more information about, and examples of Windows-centric Packer templates:
+Check out these projects for more information about, and examples of Windows-centric Packer templates:

 - [joefitzgerald/packer-windows](https://github.com/joefitzgerald/packer-windows)
 - [mwrock/boxstarter](https://github.com/mwrock/boxstarter)